github/opensource.guide/overviews/os-contributing/index.md

 > Emphasis probably not needed

+### Contributor's License Agreement

+Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement (usually mentioned in the contributing documentation).
+This is a legally binding contract concerning the code that you're contributing.
+Most often the agreement's purpose is making binding the re-usability and responsibility of the code your'e contributing.

+> I'm probably explaining this terribly.

 ### Documentation and Wikis

 Many larger projects must beyond go the readme to give instructions for how people can use their project.
 In such cases you'll often find a link to another file or a folder named 'docs' in the repository.
 Alternatively, the repository may instead use the GitHub wiki to break down documentation.